-Basic Christian Beliefs (TH 203) aims to lay the foundation of a firm belief in the Christian religion.
-It introduces the student to the basic doctrines of the Bible and furnishes evidence which vindicates the divine origin of the doctrines, morals, and institutions of Christianity.
-Every semester.
+Basic Christian Beliefs (TH 203) lays the foundation of a firm belief in the Christian religion.
+It introduces the student to the basic doctrines of the Bible and furnishes evidence which supports the divine origin of the doctrines, morals, and institutions of Christianity.